Daphne Clarke: Characterisation

 The character of Daphne was introduced to Neighbours as a "saucy stripper with a heart of gold."
 In their 1989 book, The Neighbours Factfile, Neil Wallis and Dave Hogan wrote that Daphne came from a rich, but uncaring family.
 They were rarely mentioned on-screen, making her past somewhat of a mystery.
 Daphne had received a good education and worked in an office as a secretary, until she told her sexist boss to "jump in a lake."
 Daphne then chose to become a stripper rather than ask her mother, Tina (Beverley Dunn), for a loan.
 Of Daphne's profession as a stripper, Smith explained "The whole point of Daphne being a stripper is that she's completely counter to the black stockings and garters cliche.
 She's a bright girl from a good background who gets fed up with being ogled and pinched by men in her secretarial job and says, right I might as well make some money out of it."

 With her spiky hair and bright clothing, Daphne stood out from other female characters on television at the time.
 She was portrayed as a strong, smart and independent woman.
 She was often shrewd and "a warm friend" to those around her.
 Tony Johnston, author of Neighbours: 20 years of Ramsay Street stated that Daphne had "an appealing mix of cheek, savvy and the-girl-next-door."
 She was a woman in charge of her own life, which helped her to become the serial's first "sweetheart."
 Smith told Kingsley that her favourite aspects of Daphne's personality were her confidence and stubborn streak.
 Smith also commented that Daphne wore "zanier clothes" than she did and was more outgoing.
 The fact that she embodied a "no-nonsense approach" to life and was not embarrassed by her profession as a stripper, meant Daphne became an immediate favourite with viewers.

 The way she treated the serial's teenagers as adults also endeared her to the younger viewers.
 Daphne gave up her career as a stripper to run the coffee shop, which her grandfather Harry Henderson (Johnny Lockwood) gave to her, after he won it in a poker game.
 Kingsley commented that Daphne ran the business like "a pro".
 Daphne's position in the coffee shop meant that customers often confided in her and she helped mediate between several parents and their children.
-She also gained the trust and affection of the teenage characters, most notably Mike Young (Guy Pearce), who she took under her wing, later becoming his legal guardian.
+She also gained the trust and affection of the teenage characters, most notably Mike Young (Guy Pearce), whom she took under her wing, later becoming his legal guardian.